 Ph.D.
 Carleton University

-Dr. Vincent Raynauld is serving as a research fellow in the Engagement Lab at Emerson College, as a research associate in the Recherche en Communication Politique (GRCP) based in Laval University (Quebec City, Canada), and as a academic adviser for the non-profit research organization Samara in Toronto, Canada.
+In addition to his appointment at Emerson College, Dr. Vincent Raynauld is also Associate Professor in the Département de lettres et communication sociale at Université du Québec à Trois-Rivières.
+He is also serving as a member of the France-based research network Réseau Démocratie Électronique, as a faculty associate in Emerson College's Engagement Lab, as a research associate in the Groupe de Recherche en Communication Politique (GRCP) based in Laval University (Quebec City, Canada), and as an academic adviser for the non-profit research organization Samara in Toronto, Canada.
 His areas of research interest and publication include political communication, social media, research methods, e-politics, and journalism.
-He completed his doctorate under the supervision of Dr. André Turcotte in October 2013.
+He earned his doctorate in Carleton University's School of Journalism and Communication under the supervision of Dr. André Turcotte in October 2013.

-Raynauld, V., T. Giasson and C. Darisse (2011), “Constitution of Representative and Reliable Web-Based Research Samples: Identifying the Opportunities and Challenges of Studying Citizen-Driven Political Blogs”, Graduate Journal of Social Sc
+Raynauld, V., T. Giasson and C. Darisse (2011), “Constitution of Representative and Reliable Web-Based Research Samples: Identifying the Opportunities and Challenges of Studying Citizen-Driven Political Blogs”, Graduate Journal of Social Science 8(3): 65-92.

 Giasson, T., C. Darisse and V. Raynauld (2013), “Politique PQ 2.0 : Qui Sont les Blogueurs Politiques Québécois?”, Politique et Sociétés 32(3): 3-28.

 Raynauld, V. and J. Greenberg (2014), “Tweet, Click, Vote: Twitter and the 2010 Ottawa Municipal Election”, Journal of Information Technology & Politics 11(4): 412-434.